-Summerville Elementary School is a kindergarten through eighth grade school.
-Twenty-one certificated classroom teachers, a Title 1, two Special Education teachers, a principal, support and maintenance workers staff the school.
-There is also a free after school program on campus which is open until 6:00 p.m.
-In 2017-18, the Title 1 program employed one full-time teacher and one part-time paraprofessional.
-The staff also included: a school counselor for one day a week, five part-time instructional aides, who work with Special Education children, three part-time instructional aides in the regular education classrooms, and one Indian Education Coordinator.
+Summerville Elementary School is a kindergarten through eighth-grade school.
+Twenty-one certificated classroom teachers, a Title 1, two Special Education teachers, a superintendent/principal, an assistant principal, support and maintenance workers staff the school.
+There is also a free after school program on campus which is open until 6:00 p.m Monday through Friday during the school year.
+The Title 1 program employs one full-time teacher and one part-time paraprofessional.
+The staff also includes: a school counselor for one day a week staff from the Tuolumne Me-Wuk Indian Health Center, six part-time instructional aides who work with Special Education children, three part-time instructional aides in the regular education classrooms, and one Indian Education Coordinator, and two instructional aides who visit and observe in classrooms with students who receive educational support from the Blue House (an educational support facility located on the Tuolumne Me-Wuk Reservation).

 The school offers many different educational programs to meet the needs of our students.
 Many children get supplemental help during and after the school day.
 Among these programs are Title 1, Speech and Language services, art, adaptive P.E., a library and a computer lab.
 Title VII (Indian Education) tutoring, after school remediation, and tutoring/homework help is provided to students enrolled in the After-School Program.
-As you can see, we seek to serve our students in many different ways.
+The school seeks to serve students in many different ways.